mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - SSH - Chroot and SFTP Notes.md

     drwxr-xr-x

-Edit `/etc/passwd` so that the subdirectory of the chroot directory is related to the new home; in this case it’s `/` since that is the correct root for a chroot setup:
+Edit `/etc/passwd` so that the subdirectory of the chroot directory is somehow related to the new chroot’ed home.
+To do this, open up `/etc/passwd` for editing like this:

+    sudo nano /etc/passwd

+And find the entry for the `[username]` that you wish to adjust for chroot’ing purposes.
+The stuff in the area that reads `/home/[username]` is what we will be changing:

+    [username]:x:1005:33::/home/[username]:/bin/bash

+Now adjust that `/home/[username]` to match the new chroot’ed relative path; in general it should just be `/` but it can be any child directory in that chroot’ed path:

     [username]:x:1005:33::/:/bin/bash